 - Take the first step toward compliance and certification with programs, including GREENGUARD and Blue Angel

-A trusted resource for product emissions testing, UL has evaluated more than 70,000 products and cataloged more than 10,000 chemicals from product emissions.
+A trusted resource for product emissions testing, UL Solutions has evaluated more than 70,000 products and cataloged more than 10,000 chemicals from product emissions.
 Our state-of-the-art technology enables us to measure chemicals from a wide range of products with the utmost precision.
-Our familiarity with both national and international emissions testing standards, green building codes and rating systems enables us to help manufacturers conduct product emissions testing in ways that maximize efficiency and cost effectiveness.
+Our familiarity with both national and international emissions testing standards, green building codes and rating systems enables us to help manufacturers conduct product emissions testing in ways that maximize efficiency and cost-effectiveness.

 - UL 110 Standard for Sustainability for Mobile Phones